dragonish/obsidian-abbreviations/README.md

 ### Enable abbreviation detection for languages not separated by spaces

-Detect abbreviations in languages that do not use spaces for word segmentation, such as <abbr title="Chinese, Japanese, Korean">CJK</abbr>.
+Detect abbreviations in languages that do not use spaces for word segmentation, such as CJK (Chinese, Japanese, Korean).

 For example, for the following note content: